adam-maj/deep-learning/README.md

 <br />

-### Progress
+### Breakthrough #1: Public labeled datasets

 While deep-learning was getting started, data was collected manually [CNN, LeNet].
 This worked at a small scale, but couldn't go very far.
 Very limited quantity.

-[1] **Large labeled datasets** - The first breakthrough was the creatinog of large datasets [MNIST, ImageNet].
+The first breakthrough was the creation of large datasets [MNIST, ImageNet].
 These enables much larger datasets (relative increase in data quantity), while still maintaining quality.

 Instead of each team making their own data, the effort is spread across everyone working on deep learning, and everyone can benefit from these datasets.